mkuthan/mkuthan.github.io/_posts/2022-03-08-stream-processing-part2.md

 We should define the more comprehensive trigger for the session window.
 The following trigger defines that the aggregation will produce early, speculative results every minute after the first element has been seen.
 Then the trigger produces an on-time result when the watermark passes the end of the window (a default behaviour).
-Finally, the late results will be produced as well, on every observed late activity (also a default behaviour).
+Finally, the late results will be produced as well, on every observed late activity.

 ```scala
 AfterWatermark